Best Time to Trek Everest Base Camp

 best-time-everest-base-camp-trek

-The Everest Base Camp (EBC) trek is more than just a hike; it is a pilgrimage to the foot of Mount Everest, the roof of the world.
+The Everest Base Camp trek is more than just a hike; it is a pilgrimage to the foot of Mount Everest, the roof of the world.
 For decades, this trail has captivated adventurers with its blend of dramatic high-altitude landscapes, vibrant Sherpa culture, and the sheer adrenaline of standing in the shadow of giants.
-The journey begins in the bustling mountain airstrip of Lukla and winds through the Sagarmatha National Park, a UNESCO World Heritage site known for its unique flora, fauna, and spiritual landmarks.
+The journey begins at the bustling mountain airstrip in Lukla and winds through Sagarmatha National Park, a UNESCO World Heritage site known for its unique flora, fauna, and spiritual landmarks.

 14 Days